 My lab has recently welcomed an Australian-native stick insect (Onchestus rentzi) as a new model system, to study the interplay between predation risk, camouflage, defensive behaviour, and life history in invertebrates.
 Our research aims to test whether changes in the environment, that cause individuals to be less matched to the colouration of their background, are also likely to alter the behavioural repertoire of these animals.
 I will talk about how changes in perceived vulnerability can alter the phenotypes of these cryptic insects via behavioural plasticity, whereby surviving strategies depend on the level of background-body colouration mismatch.

 Thanks for considering registering for the 2022 Innovations in Invasive Species Management Conference in Nashville, TN.
-Due to COVID, the number of participants will be down this year but unless circumstances change, we do intend to host the meeting, even if only a small number choose to attend.

 Read below for exhibit options.